Ghostery Midnight brings privacy to the desktop for $14 per month

 Ghostery, a popular privacy- and security-focused browser extension and mobile browser app, has officially launched for desktop users.
 The New York-based company announced a pilot program for Ghostery Midnight in late October, and the subscription-based desktop app is now ready for prime time.
-Ghostery Midnight comes with a slew of features to protect users at the device level across all applications — including an ad blocker, tracker protection and monitoring, and — for the very first time in a Ghostery product — a virtual private network (VPN).
+Ghostery Midnight comes with a slew of features to protect users at the device level across all applications — including an ad blocker, tracker protection, and monitoring, and — for the very first time in a Ghostery product — a virtual private network (VPN).

 While this launch is an indication of Ghostery’s efforts to build a sustainable business model, it also signals changes in the browser landscape that have necessitated a shift to device-level protection.
 Google, in particular, has proposed major changes (“Manifest V3“) that would impact how third-party extensions work inside Chrome and Chromium-based browsers, sparking complaints that it will become much more difficult for ad blockers and privacy-protection tools to dynamically respond to threats at the browser level.